adilshaa/chrono-visual-crafter/docs/SUPABASE.md

 ## Row Level Security (RLS)

-All tables have RLS enabled with policies based on Clerk user authentication:
+All tables have RLS enabled with policies based on Supabase user authentication:

 ```sql
 -- Example policy for profiles